 These limitations will gradually be resolved with future releases.

-option.
-However, the first part of this chapter will show how
+However, the first part of this chapter will show how to write

 To create a parser, you will first need a .grammar file.
 Rustlr/Fussless has its own format for specifying grammars: